Sky Tower (Auckland): Safety

 The tower is designed to withstand wind in excess of 200 km/h and designed to sway up to 1 m in excessively high winds.
 As a safety precaution the Sky Tower's lifts have special technology installed to detect movement (such as swaying due to high wind) and will automatically slow down.
 If the building sway exceeds predetermined safety levels the lifts will return to the ground floor and remain there until the high winds and building sway have abated.

 The Sky Tower is built to withstand an 8.0 magnitude earthquake located within a 20 km radius.
 There are three fireproof rooms on levels 44, 45, and 46 to provide refuge in the event of an emergency, while the central service lift shaft and stairwells are also fire-safety rated.

 Telecommunications

 The tower is also used for telecommunications and broadcasting with the Auckland Peering Exchange (APE) being located on Level 48.
-The aerial at the top of the tower hosts the largest FM combiner in the world which combines with 58 wireless microwave links located above the top restaurant to provide a number of services.
+The aerial at the top of the tower hosts the largest FM combiner in the world which, in association with 58 wireless microwave links located above the top restaurant, provides a range of services.
 These include television, wireless internet, RT, and weather measurement services.

-The tower is Auckland's primary FM radio transmitter, and is one of four infill terrestrial television transmitters in Auckland, serving areas not covered by the main transmitter at Waiatarua in the Waitākere Ranges.
+The tower is Auckland's primary FM radio transmitter site, and is one of four infill terrestrial television transmitters in Auckland, serving areas not covered by the main transmitter at Waiatarua in the Waitākere Ranges.
 A total of twenty-three FM radio stations and six digital terrestrial television multiplexes broadcast from the tower.
 Two VHF analogue television channels broadcasting from the tower were switched off in the early hours of 1 December 2013 as part of New Zealand's digital television transition.